ibexa/documentation-developer/docs/content_management/content_availability.md

 in multiple languages.
 If the Blog is in English only, it would not be visible for readers using the Norwegian or German SiteAcceses.
-However, if you set the default availability flag for the Blog content type, it will be displayed to them in English (if it is set as a main language) and will enable the users to browse individual posts in other languages.
+However, if you set the default availability flag for the Blog content type, it will be displayed to them in English (if it's set as a main language) and will enable the users to browse individual posts in other languages.